 If your child has low bone density, she may be at higher risk of having a fracture (broken bone).
 Low bone density for age in children with a significant fracture history is called osteoporosis.

-What Are the Different Types of Low Bone Density?
+What Are the Different Causes of Low Bone Density?

 Primary bone disorders are diseases that directly affect bone density and strength.
 An example of a primary bone disorder is osteogenesis imperfecta.